The hospitable town of Franz Josef serves the glacier of the same name. Stay here while you explore this spectacular World Heritage Area.

 Franz Josef Glacier was first explored in 1865 by geologist Julius von Haast, who named it after the Austrian emperor.
 The glacier is five kilometres from the town of the same name, and a 1.5 hour walk will take you to within 750m of its terminal face.

-If you want to actually make contact with the glacier, take a guided ice walk or a heli-hike.
+If you want to actually make contact with the glacier, take a heli-hike or a guided ice walk.
 Aerial sightseeing is another option.

 There's a range of natural attractions in close proximity to Franz Josef Glacier Village.
 Lose yourself in the rainforests, waterfalls, and lakes.